 The outbreak of Covid-19 had a major impact on our everyday lives.
-In just a couple of weeks, all our habits were shaken: we started to wear masks, work from home, and social distancing.
-These tremendous changes inevitably reflected on our economy: with people cooped up at home and the borders locking down, most commercial activities had to be temporarily suspended; some were even shut down.
+In just a couple of weeks, all our habits were shaken: we started to wear masks, work from home, and maintain a safe distance from each other.
+These tremendous changes inevitably reflected on our economy: with people cooped up at home and the borders locking down, most commercial activities had to be temporarily suspended; some were even shut down permanently.
 The main question on everyone’s lips went from “When will the situation be back to normal?” to “Will the situation get back to normal?”.
 This study is an attempt to answer this question.

 Code Available on Github

 Tourism in the UK